core-infra-svcs/dashboard-api-go/client/docs/NetworksNetworkIdSwitchAccessPoliciesRadius1Authentication.md

 HasMode returns a boolean if a field has been set.

+### SetModeNil

+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadius1Authentication) SetModeNil(b bool)`

+ SetModeNil sets the value for Mode to be an explicit nil

+### UnsetMode
+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadius1Authentication) UnsetMode()`

+UnsetMode ensures that no value is present for Mode, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)